cssmillie/StrainFinder/README.md

 Strain Finder 1.0 was written by Jonathan Friedman and can be found here: https://bitbucket.org/yonatanf/strainfinder/

+kpileup was written by Katherine Huang at the Broad Institute

 ## Overview
 Strain Finder takes as input a reference genome alignment and the number of strains to infer.
 It finds maximum likelihood estimates for the strain genotypes and the strain frequencies across all metagenomes.